Yoast/wordpress-seo/readme.txt

 = 4.1.0 =

-Release Date: January, 2017
+Release Date: January 17th, 2017

 * Bugfixes:
-    * Fixes a glitch in the notification center where a notification was showed twice.
+	* Fixes a glitch in the notification center where a notification would be shown twice.
-    * Fixes a bug where the realtime analysis didn't work on termpages.
+	* Fixes a bug where the realtime analysis didn't work on term pages.
 	* Fixes a bug where the sitemap invalidation uses an expensive query to clean up old validators.

 * Enhancements:
 	* Added a mobile snippet preview.
 	* Added a function that allows retrieving an option only when it's been autoloaded.
 	* Remove review banner from mobile, props [abhinavkumar940](https://github.com/abhinavkumar940).
 	* Add labels to redirect checkboxes in the search console to improve accessibility.

 = 4.0.2 =